mojolicious/mojo.js/docs/README.md

 * [User-Agent](User-Agent.md)

-  How to use the full featured HTTP and WebSocket user agent that ships with the [mojo.js](https://mojojs.org) framework.
+  How to use the full featured HTTP and WebSocket user-agent that ships with the [mojo.js](https://mojojs.org) framework.

 * [Cookbook](Cookbook.md)